Top 6 Selenium Alternatives For Your Test Automation Goals

 For some time, Selenium was the de-facto framework for test automation and was considered a standard for DevOps teams.
 It was the preferred testing tool as it allows test engineers to write test scripts in their native programming language.
 Selenium is an open-source tool, and its suite has components like Selenium WebDriver, Selenium IDE, and Selenium Grid.

-Despite having all the qualities of a test automation tool, there are certain pitfalls.
-Many Selenium alternatives have emerged whose key features we’ll touch upon in this guide.
+Despite having all the qualities of a test automation tool, certain pitfalls result in looking for alternatives.

-But first, let’s specify why users are looking for Selenium Alternatives:
+But first, here are the reasons why users are looking for Selenium Alternatives:

 • Coding required: The DevOps engineers should focus on coding & innovation, whereas non-technical tasks can be assigned to testers.
 Now, the other testing tools than Selenium need coding only.
 It could pave the way for some new learning opportunities for non-coders.